 Don't let this deeply colored rice intimidate you.
 Black rice (also known as "forbidden rice"), along with purple and red rice, is just like brown rice in that it is an unprocessed grain so it maintains a lot of its nutritious value.

 In addition to the fiber, vitamins and minerals, the deep hues of these grains actually makes them healthier.
 Similar to blackberries and wild blueberries, the pigment comes from a plant phytochemical called anthocyanins and it's filled with antioxidants.

-"Puddings and desserts are the way to go with black rice," chef Frank Proto, an instructor at the Institute of Culinary Education, told TODAY Food.
+"Puddings and desserts are the way to go with black rice," chef Frank Proto, director of culinary operations at the Institute of Culinary Education, told TODAY.
 "It looks beautiful because of the color and it also gives a creamy texture."

 On its own, the rice has a slightly nutty flavor akin to brown rice so it's also a great base for savory toppings.

 Wild rice isn't actually wild in the traditional sense.
-Fernstrom told TODAY Food that "wild rice is not wild, and it’s not rice.
+NBC News health and nutrition editor Madelyn Fernstrom told TODAY that "wild rice is not wild, and it’s not rice.
 It’s the seeds of edible grasses found in North America."

-"It is perfect for salads and pilafs because it is a bit on the heavier side and tends to hold up well," Proto told TODAY Food.
+"It is perfect for salads and pilafs because it is a bit on the heavier side and tends to hold up well," Proto said.
 That heaviness, however, may overpower certain dishes where a hardier texture isn't desired.